berndverst/outlook-categorized/README.md

 A simple tool to make Outlook / Office365 mail categories available as virtual folders on all devices and email clients

 ### Motivation
 Email is not a piece of paper that needs to be filed into a single bin (folder).
-Often an email covers multiple topics or categories.
-Wouldn't it be nice if we had multiple ways to get to a message?
+Often an email covers multiple topics or categories. **Wouldn't it be nice if we had multiple ways to get to a particular message?**

 Gmail got this right by introducing the concept of **labels** which act like tags that can be independently applied to a message and used for message retrieval.
 Outlook also supports this concept through what is known as **Categories**.